LetPeopleWork/FlowPulse/docs/installation/installation.md

 nav_order: 1
 ---

-This section will hopefully tell you everything you need to know to install, run, and update flowpulse.
+This section will hopefully tell you everything you need to know to install, run, and update FlowPulse.

 - TOC
 {:toc}